kawa2019/donateItems/donate-items/README.md

 - NPM,ES6
 - Fetch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+### `npm i`

+This installs node modules.You must use it in order to go next steps.

+Go to another terminal and in src/Database directory you must run JSON Server:

+ ### `json-server -p 4000 database.json -m ../../node_modules/json-server-auth`

+The page will be contains data from JSON Server

+Return to first terminal.

 In the project directory, you can run: